Tonmoysifat/gym-administration/README.md

 ```
 ### 6. Build the Application

-If anything is changed inside the src folder, then please build the application using command:
+If anything is changed inside the src folder, then build the application using command:

 ```bash
 npx tsc --build